cverhelst/cverhelst.github.io/source/_posts/2013-06-06-sharepoint-2010-maintenance.markdown

 Like I said, you have to keep around the WSP's of previous version because of the Feature Upgrade where you might need to do some PowerShell stuff in between, or need to follow a specific order of upgrading (Feature X to version 2, Feature Y to version 2 before upgrading Feature X to version 3, I dunno man, this stuff happens more quickly than you'd think).

 Keeping the WSP's around and upgrading from one version to another following all the in between steps gives you the exact same upgrade process as your deployed production environment, which is always what you should aim to be developing on.
 Not some shortcut deployed environment that doesn't have the same history as your production environment.
 You'll be sorry when you upgrade your production environment and discover it suddenly behaves differently than your development environment.

-Even better, develop on restores from production backups.

 ## Feature Instances

 Another important fact to keep in mind is that Features have instances.
 They come forth based on their scope and if you have a Site Collection with some Site Features and you have 10 SubWebs with some Web Features you'll have 1 instance of each Site Feature (on the Site Collection) and 10 instances of each Web Feature (on all the SubWebs).
 This matters for your Feature Upgrade code as well, this is basically the reach they have controls over.
 If you have a Web Feature that deploys a List in a Web, and you have 10 Webs with this Feature activated, you'll have 10 instances of the Feature that deployed this List to each Web, and you'll have 10 Feature Upgrades to execute, albeit with the identical Feature Upgrade code.

-I can highly recommend using the Feature Upgrade Kit from Chris O'Brien, but if you need a tighter control over the order of upgrading the Features, you'll want to script it yourself.
+I can highly recommend using the [Feature Upgrade Kit](http://spfeatureupgrade.codeplex.com) from Chris O'Brien, but if you need a tighter control over the order of upgrading the Features, you'll want to script it yourself.
 This is pretty easy as you can just query the Site object for any features that need to be upgraded (it will return features from subwebs as well).

     $Site = Get-SPSite("http://mysite")
     $FeatureScope = [Microsoft.SharePoint.SPFeatureScope]::Site